 How can we write timeless stories?
 How can we create stories people want to read over and over again that never seem to go out of style?
 One of my favorite authors, Sarah Dessen, strives for timeless stories by excluding modern inventions and technological advances from storyline.
-Other than her most recent addition of text messaging, she hopes her stories will last forever, something that … Continue reading How Should Text Messages Be Written In Books?
+Other than her most recent addition of text … Continue reading How Should Text Messages Be Written In Books?

 Before I write the first word of my novel, I have to know the names, both first and last, of each character.
 At least of the immediate characters who will play the most prominent roles.
 It is almost as if my character is not fully developed and "born" without a name.
-Ask yourself, are you the type of writer to name your characters first or … Continue reading What Should I Name My Character?
+Ask yourself, are you … Continue reading What Should I Name My Character?

 Brown, blue, and green are colors commonly used to describe the shade of one's eye.
 But in truth, eyes are more than just one of those solid shades.
 They are speckled or composed of a combination of color.
 The same goes for hair.
-In books, many times hair is strictly labeled as black, brown, blonde, and even red.
-However, hair is composed of more than … Continue reading Innovative Ways To Describe Eye and Hair Color
+In books, many times hair is strictly labeled as black, brown, blonde, … Continue reading Innovative Ways To Describe Eye and Hair Color

 October has come and gone, but its spookiness lives and thrives in published stories and novels throughout the other eleven months.
 Ghosts and goblins are never afraid to present themselves in the middle of February or through the nights of June.
-Each story genre comes with its own set of rules, standards, and writing technique.
-This includes the horror genre.
-Writing thrillers is meant to … Continue reading The Best Vocabulary To Use While Writing A Thriller
+Each story genre comes with its own set of rules, standards, and writing technique. … Continue reading The Best Vocabulary To Use While Writing A Thriller